Safety Guidelines and Practices

 j) Flagging System Template for Safety Risk Documentation of Patients.

-Venice Family Clinic, with partners St. Joseph Center and The People Concern, created an alert system to be used during case conferencing to identify and communicate risks of potential violence to providers.
+Venice Family Clinic, with partners St. Joseph Center and The People Concern, created an alert system to be used during case conferencing to identify and communicate risks of potential violence to clinicians.
 The flagging system uses the below legend assigning a color or symbol.

 Street Medicine Flagging System.
 From Venice Family Clinic, St. Joseph Center, and The People Concern, 2014